aeferreira/classes_Python_Bq_computacional/README.md

 These are lectures about Python programming taught at the University of Lisbon, Portugal, in the course _Computational Biochemistry_ of the Biochemistry Undergraduate Program.

-Thia course is broadly divided into three main parts:
+This course is broadly divided into three main parts:

-- introductory concepts on Python programming
+- Introductory concepts on Python programming
 - Structured text processing and information extraction.
 Examples are mainly "structured texts" from Bioinformatics.
 - Pyhton modules for scientific computation.